rnapier/virtual-conf-howto/index.md

 To see how your setup is working, I highly recommend Photo Booth (built-in, in /Applications).
 It has a simple video recorder, and is a very easy way to see what you're going to look like on video.
 Start it, start your presentation, and give the first few seconds of your talk.

 Check what's behind you in the frame.
 Is there a lamp that looks like it's growing out of your head?
 Are your company's secret plans on the whiteboard behind you?
 Is your background filled with a clutter?
-Is there a lot of glare that makes you squint.
+Is there a lot of glare that makes you squint?
 This is the time to fix all that.

 You want some light shining on your face if possible.
 People came to see you, not dramatic shadows.
 And low-light makes the camera have to turn up the gain, which can make things grainy.
 You may want to put a lamp behind your screen if possible, or rearrange a bit so that you face a window.
 Remember what time of day your talk will be.
 Natural lighting might change dramatically.